What Is Hispanic Heritage Month, and How Is It Celebrated?

 We break down this monthlong celebration (September 15 to October 15) that recognizes the diverse Latinx community in the United States and the varied and meaningful contributions they bring to our country and culture.

 Hispanic Heritage Month highlights the achievements and contributions of Latinxs across the United States—and beyond.
 While most people know about pop icons including Jennifer Lopez, Selena, and Demi Lovato; political powerhouses like Sonia Sotomayor and Alexandria Ocasio-Cortez, legends like EGOT winner Rita Moreno; sports heroes including Oscar de la Hoya and Mariano Rivera, and other famous Hispanic Americans, Hispanic Heritage Month shines a light on the broader (and lesser-known) accomplishments of Latinxs across genres.
-From Latinxs lighting up Hollywood (in front of and behind the screen) to books penned by LatinX authors, to diverse Latin foods and music and so much more, Latinxs have contributed to every facet of American society.
+From Latinxs lighting up Hollywood (in front of and behind the screen) in movies to books penned by LatinX authors, to diverse Latin foods and music and so much more, Latinxs have contributed to every facet of American society.
 Read on to learn more about what is Hispanic Heritage Month and how Latinxs have helped define American culture.

 What is Hispanic Heritage Month?